TheDarkCode/AngularAzureSearch/README.md

 ####Current Development Version: Build 23, 1/15/2016
 #####Status:
   - Progress is currently on hold.
 Extended work is being converted into a new project.
   - WebRole works for User login/signup and Trails data CRUD operations.
-Confirm Email not tested. dlFramework still in development.
+Confirm Email not enabled in demo.
   - WebAPI is fully working for Trails data and User accounts.
-(0 Errors, 0 Warnings) Support for dynamic partitioning is in-progress.
   - DataIndexer is set to Trails data schema.
 Must configure via app settings config file.
-Will support bulk import in next update.
-  - MobileApp to be changed to Ionic framework with Build 22.
-Cors policy in WebAPI will be updated to reflect changes.
-Will support Android, iOS, and Win Phone builds.

 ##E-Mail Support: support@dryverless.com